 Learn the identification skills to manage, restore, or simply enjoy prairie habitats.
 Prairies in summer are at the peak of their bloom and color, with diverse wildflowers and grasses showing their distinctive beauty.
 Learn to identify plants important for prairie restoration during the growing season, and practice your identification skills in the field with guidance from a local plant expert.
 This class can be taken as a component of the Natural Areas Conservation Training Program in natural areas management.

 Instructor: Sharon Yiesla, plant knowledge specialist, The Morton Arboretum

 Notes: Held indoors and outdoors.
 Please dress for the weather and be prepared to walk on wood chip paths.
 Limit 18.

-Continuing Education: This class fulfills a requirement for the Woodland Stewardship Program.
+Continuing Education: This class fulfills a requirement for the Natural Areas Conservation Training Program.
 6 CPDH credits for educators are available.
 6 Continuing Education Credits are available from the Society for Ecological Restoration (SER).

 Schedule and Location

 This class will be offered again in July 2019.
 Registration will open April 2019.

 Nonmembers: Fees include admission to the Arboretum.

 BY PHONE: 630-719-2468 (or to be waitlisted, M-F, 9:00 a.m. to 4:00 p.m.)